Best Tourist Sim Cards in Zimbabwe in 2025

 The plan offered by NetOne Cellular stores offers 5GB data valid for 7 days.

 Find your nearest store: Locate a store or retailer by searching on Google Maps for your nearest store or asking at your hotel reception.
-I’ve never had issues finding a store as they can usually be found in major cities, shopping centers, or tourist areas.
-If possible, I always recommend to to avoid airports and head in to an official store in the city.
+I’ve never had issues finding a store as they can be found all over any major cities, shopping centers, or tourist areas.
+You can’t buy sim cards in airports in Zimbabwe.
+If you’re on a budget it is usually cheaper to use the airport wifi instead and purchase your sim card in a store near your hotel.

 Choose your plan: Either request the plan you are after or consult with the staff in the store to select the right plan for you.
-My recommendations at the beginning of this guide are a good starting point, but the staff will usually be able to suggest the best option.
+My recommendations at the beginning of this guide are likely to be your best option, for example the prepaid plan by Econet Wireless that includes 1.4GB data for 9,682 ZWL.

 Test: It’s always a good idea to check that you can access the internet before you leave the store.
-I always search for something on Google then refresh my Instagram feed to check it’s working fine.
+I always try searching for something on Google then refresh my Instagram feed to check it’s working fine before leaving.
+If it’s not, the staff will be able to help you adjust your settings.

 Buying a prepaid sim card for Zimbabwe at the airport is usually considered the most convenient option for travellers arriving by plane.